pypa/packaging.python.org/source/key_projects.rst

 `PyPI <https://pypi.org/project/bento>`__

-Bento is a packaging tool solution for Python software, targeted as an alternative to distutils, setuptools, distribute, etc....
+Bento is a packaging tool solution for Python software, targeted as an alternative to :ref:`distutils`, :ref:`setuptools`, etc....
 Bento's philosophy is reproducibility, extensibility and simplicity (in that order).

 .. _buildout: